-This option performs a number of LDAP directory read operations and displays the time taken to perform the operations.
+This option performs a number of LDAP directory read operations and displays the time taken to perform these operations.
 The number of time the tests are run can be configured and Min, Max, and Avg is displayed.
 See LDAP Performance

 Schema Class Browser

-Displays schema as defined in the selected LDAP directory.
+Displays the schema classes as defined in the selected LDAP directory.
 Provide a list of the defined schema classes, when selected it shows the attributes that are included in that class, as well the source class of the attributes.
 It also displays the hierarchy for the selected class.
 See Schema Class Browser

-This option displays the current version of various schema, feature and functions, included, Forest, Domain, and Domain Controller Functional Level, RODC, Schema Version, Exchange Schema, Forest, and Domain level, attribute and class counts against each Domain Controller in the forest.
+This option displays the current version of various schema, features and functions, included, Forest, Domain, and Domain Controller Functional Level, RODC, Schema Version, Exchange Schema, Forest, and Domain level, attribute and class counts against each Domain Controller in the forest.
 Ideal for confirming that a schema update has been completed and replicated across the forest.
 See Schema Version

-The option allows the legacy NetGetDcName API to be called with user specified parameters.
+The option allows the legacy NetGetDcName API to be called with user-specified parameters.
 See NetGetDcName

 A command line style function that let you query WINS servers.
-Supports user defined record types in queries.
+Supports user-defined record types in queries.

-An option to display the HTTP headers that are returned by the website, with the option to follow or not follow directions
+An option to display the HTTP headers that are returned by the website, with the option to follow or not follow directions See HTTP Headers

 IP Geo Location

 An option to query the WHOIS database for the details of the specified domain name, with an option to follow referral to sub WHOIS database authority.
+See WhoIs

 Combines the HTTP header, IP GEO Location, Trace Route, WhoIs, Ping and DNS resolution tests against the specified domain name, the referral and redirects are defined by the individual tests.
+See URL Check

 This option will display the list of the domains and domain controllers in the specified forest.